Contracting orbits in Outer space: Nondegeneracy and thickness

 \section{Nondegeneracy and thickness}

 We have now developed enough tools to both establish nondegeneracy for typical strongly contracting geodesics and to show that each nondegenerate strongly contracting geodesic has a uniformly thick initial segment.
-We first give the proof of \Cref{lem:usually_nondegenerate}, showing that strongly contracting geodesics are automatically nondegenerate except possibly in the case of a short geodesic with a very thin left endpoint:
+We first establish \Cref{lem:usually_nondegenerate}, which implies that strongly contracting geodesics are automatically nondegenerate except possibly in the case of a short geodesic with a very thin left endpoint: